Viddlox/so_long/READ_ME.md

 Scripted win and lose scenes (such as being killed by enemies, losing when the bomb timer reaches 0)

 Working on: Boss levels, Combat system, Healh bar, and life system

+To play the game, clone this repository then in the game directory, run the program and a valid map file (e.g. ./so_long maps/custom_maps/level_0_tutorial.ber